Policies and Processes

 Things to remember...

-• Any expenses incurred after the award end date must be removed prior to closing the account, but are not considered trailing charges.
-The transfers needed to correct them are not trailing credits.
+• Any expenses incurred after the award end date must be removed prior to closing the account.

-• Legitimate award related expenses incurred before the award end date, but not charged to the account until after the end date are allowable and do not need to be transfered off of the account, but must be recorded as trailing charges on the closing memo.
-Likewise, credits for expenses incurred before the award end date are trailing credits.
+• Legitimate award related expenses incurred before the award end date, but not charged to the account until after the end date are allowable.
+All trailing activity must clear before the closing memo can be submitted.

 • A single account or master/associate grouping cannot be closed if there is a cumulative negative balance.
 So, if a master account has a negative balance and its associate has a positive balance, they can be closed if the cumulative balance between them is equal to or greater than $0.